 Much of the KWLS habitat is typical scrubland dominated by Dhonk (Anogeissus pendula) and sparse ground vegetation.
 Survey results revealed that around 19-45 wolves were present in KWLS.
 But due to a low density of wild prey, wolves were chiefly dependent on livestock as a source of food.
 Our study was recently published, showcasing how wolf presence was intrinsically linked with the livestock in the region.
 The existing approach of treating arid and semi-arid landscapes as 'wastelands' has seen these precious habitats destroyed in the name of development.
 This has led to an increase in livestock depredation by wolves and has aggravated human-wildlife conflict in the region.
 The villagers find it extremely difficult to tide over such heavy economic losses.
 Through our study we demonstrated how restoring degraded habitats can help boost prey density in the region and thus reduce livestock predation.
 Although the forest department pays compensation for livestock depredation, most people are unaware of such a scheme.
 Adequate compensation and awareness can go a long way in changing the negative perceptions of the local community towards these animals.

-Although the project was only for six months, from learning to lead a fieldwork assignment to analysing the data and writing up a report for the forest department, the experience and the wealth of knowledge that I gained is unparalleled.
+Although the project was only for six months, from learning to lead a fieldwork assignment to analyse the data and writing up a report for the forest department, the experience and the wealth of knowledge that I gained are unparalleled.
 There is a dire need for more projects in India towards the conservation of the Indian Wolf.
 As the apex predator, their conservation means the umbrella protection of our grassland and scrubland ecosystems and their denizens.

 Mahajan, P. and Khandal, D. 2021.
 Preliminary status of the Indian grey wolf in Kailadevi Wildlife Sanctuary, Rajasthan, India.
 Canid Biology & Conservation 23(3): 8-14. http://www.canids.org/CBC/23/Indian_wolf_Rajasthan.pdf